jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-10/mpad2003-eda-group-10.md

 3. Used the Chart Editor to customize axis labels, chart title, and colors for clarity

 ![](Bar_Chart.png)<br>
-*Figure 7: Bar chart comparing total Arts and STEM degrees across degree categories in Ottawa.*
+*Figure 10: Final bar chart comparing total Arts and STEM degrees across Ottawa.*

-We chose variables that connected Ottawa’s 24 municipal wards to the university programs that students from these wards enrolled in.
-This allowed us to test whether the neighborhood someone grew up in affected the program they chose.
+For all of these visualizations, we chose variables that connected Ottawa’s 24 municipal wards to the university programs that students from these wards enrolled in.
+They all allowed us to test whether the neighborhood someone grew up in affected the program they chose.
 There is a common belief that “where you came from affects who you become” (Kanata North Business Association, 2023).
 The goal of our group was to challenge this theory with real data to see if this is true or just an assumption.
 By analyzing the data, we aimed to see whether one’s neighborhood plays a role in shaping post-secondary study direction.

 We compared enrollment patterns across all wards, focusing on majors such as social sciences, humanities, and visual or performing arts, to observe whether geography influenced students’ academic choices.
-Using our pivot table and bar chart, we could easily compare totals and identify which wards leaned toward Arts or STEM fields.
+Using our pivot tables and bar chart, we could easily compare totals and identify which wards leaned toward Arts or STEM fields.
 The data revealed clear differences: central wards closer to downtown Ottawa had more Arts and communications students, while outer and western wards tended to have higher STEM totals.

 One example that stood out was **Kanata North**, the leading ward for students pursuing studies in STEM, with **25,220 STEM enrollments**, compared to only **1,290 in humanities**, **580 in visual and performing arts**, and **305 in general liberal arts**.
 This finding helped us understand how the local industry can shape education trends.
 Kanata North is home to Ottawa’s largest tech hub, the **Kanata North Technology Park**, which hosts over 540 companies and 33,000 employees (Kanata North Business Association, 2023).

 This led us to further investigate, and we learned that this pattern appeared across other wards as well, showing a consistent pattern where a ward’s environment and employment landscape seemed to influence academic paths.
 When turning this into a story, we wanted to explore the question: *Does your past and upbringing affect your future?* Using our pivot table and bar chart, we highlighted how community, opportunity, and location can influence what students choose to study in university.
 This is something we can all personally relate to, and feel will be an engaging story for university students.

 For future investigation, we plan to analyze **median income**, **proximity to post-secondary institutions**, and **population demographics** in each ward to better understand what drives these differences and to strengthen the narrative connections in our final data story.